Davod0/pointly/README.md

 # Pointly
-This is a web application named Pointly, designed for pointing sessions to estimate the time required for different tickets and retrospective meetings during development sprints.
-The application is built with Next.js, TypeScript, and Tailwind CSS.
+Pointly is a web application designed to support pointing sessions for estimating the time required for different tickets, as well as retrospective meetings during development sprints.
+The application is built with Next.js, TypeScript and Tailwind CSS.
-The backend is built on Firebase.
+Its backend is powered by Firebase.
 Firestore serves as the database for storing user sessions and related data.
 Firestore security rules are implemented to ensure that users can only access their own data and that all data is properly validated before being written to the database.
 Firebase App Check is also integrated to provide an additional layer of security by verifying that incoming requests are from legitimate users.
+To ensure reliability, GitHub Actions are used to automate testing and application builds before deployment.
+The application is hosted on Google Cloud Run.